mlundela/mlundela.github.io/cv.md

 ### Freelancer (2013 - )
 Created [NordicNeuroLab's][nnl] new websites.

-Tools used: Jekyll, AmazonS3, Twitter Bootstrap.
+Tools used: Jekyll, AmazonS3, Twitter Bootstrap, SASS.

 ### Webstep (2010 - 2013)
 Senior Consultant at [Webstep][webstep], working for a customer in Bergen that specialized on property data and web clients